hamstar/Wikimate/README.md

 	$page->setText("==Testing==\n\n This is a whole page"); // returns true if the edit worked
 	$page->setText("==Changed==\n\n I just changed the whole page"); // the setText() method will overwrite the entire page!

 You can modify only sections of the article by adding a second parameter to the setText() method.
-Please note you can't use section names here you must use section indexes.
+Please note you can't use section names here **you must use section indexes**.

 	$page->setText("==Section 4==\n\nThis will appear in section 4", 4 ); // provide a section number to overwrite only that section
 	$page->setText("==New section==\n\nStuff", 'new' ) // ...or make a new section